ISA-tools/isa-api/isatools/io/mtbls.md

 - The list of URLs for Raw data files/study files to be downloaded by another tool.

 The slicer needs to produce:
-- A reduced ISA file after the slicing.
+- A collection of data files that match the query.